rosensilva/api-gateway-sample/README.md

 # Ballerina API Gateway
+[API Gateway]() a server that act as an API front-end, receives API requests, enforces throttling and security policies, passes requests to the back-end service and then passes the response back to the requester.

-In this guide you will learn about building a comprehensive RESTful Web Service using Ballerina.
+> In this guide you will learn about building a API Gateway for a web service written in Ballerina.

 The following are the sections available in this guide.